-All directives and work flow charts in force for research and development processes in our faculty are accessible within the Integrated Quality Management System, documentation tab (Evidence 10: $\underline{1}$, $\underline{2}$).
+All directives and work flow charts in force for research and development processes in our faculty are accessible within the documentation tab of the Integrated Quality Management System (Evidence 10: 1, 2).
 In addition, processes such as the workflow of Article 39 assignment that our academic staff should follow for research activities are also available on the institutional website of our faculty (Evidence 11).

 The quality commission of our faculty participated in relevant meetings in line with the implementation of the university-wide research strategy to the faculty (Evidence 12).
-The Research and Development committee held meetings on research and development processes both internally and with other committees and reported the minutes of decisions taken (Evidence 13: 1, 2, 3, 4 and Evidence 14: 1, 2, 3).
+The Research and Development committee held meetings on research and development processes both internally and with other committees and reported the minutes of decisions taken (Evidence 13: $\underline{1}, \underline{2}, \underline{3}, \underline{4}$ and Evidence 14: $\underline{1}, \underline{2}, \underline{3}$ ).

 Subject C.1.2.
-Management and Organizational Structure of Research and Development Processes Responsible Unit(s) Planning Quality and Accreditation High Commission, Research and Development Commission Implementation Research and Development Commission Evaluation Quality and Accreditation High Commission, Research and Development Commission Improvement Quality and Accreditation High Commission Approval: Faculty Board Stakeholders Internal Stakeholders Academic Staff, Students External Stakeholders: Advisory Board, R&D Coordinatorship, BAP, TTO, YISMER Application Areas National and International Research and Development Areas

-Monitoring Mechanisms Face-to-face and online meetings, Research and Development

-Commission, Quality Manual, Strategic Plan,

-Performance Indicators Number of Research and Development Commission Meetings

-Number of Trainings
+Management and Organizational Structure of Research and Development Processes Responsible Unit(s) Planning Quality and Accreditation High Commission, Research and Development Commission Implementation Research and Development Commission Evaluation Quality and Accreditation High Commission, Research and Development Commission Improvement Quality and Accreditation High Commission Approval: Faculty Board Stakeholders Internal Stakeholders Academic Staff, Students External Stakeholders: Advisory Board, R&D Coordinatorship, BAP, TTO, YISMER Application Areas National and International Research and Development Areas Monitoring Mechanisms Face-to-face and online meetings, Research and Development Commission, Quality Manual, Strategic Plan, Performance Indicators Number of Research and Development Commission Meetings Number of Trainings Announcements Evaluation and End of each academic year (June) Improvement Date January 2025 Place in the Information Corporate Website Management System

-Announcements

-Evaluation and End of each academic year (June)

-Improvement Date January 2025

-Place in the Information Corporate Website

-Management System